 Students will not be permitted to attend clinical if any portion of clinical clearance requirements are out of compliance (this includes health clearance, CPR, backgrounds checks, drug screening, site specific requirements, etc.).
-Absence from clinical as a result of failure to remain in compliance standards will be unexcused.
+Absence from clinical as a result of failure to maintain clinical clearance will be unexcused.
 Students should refer to the Clinical Attendance Policy: Unexcused Absence.

-Criminal Background Check Drug Screening Policy
+Criminal Background Check and Drug Screening

-The Lienhard School of Nursing (LSN) requires a criminal background check and drug screening for all students prior to beginning the clinical or research program.
+The Lienhard School of Nursing (LSN) requires a criminal background check and drug screening for all students prior to beginning the clinical program.
 Background checks and drug screening are conducted to ensure that nursing students meet regulatory mandates and the requirements of LSN's affiliated clinical facilities and professional standards.
 Students are referred to the ANA Code of Ethics for Nurses with Interpretive Statements (2015) which establishes the ethical standard for the profession.